phantom/docs/integrating/live-integrations.md

 ### Solana wallet adapter

-A quick way to get started with wallet integrations is the [Solana Wallet Adapter](https://github.com/solana-labs/wallet-adapter/) package.
+A quick way to get started with integrating Phantom in your app is the [Solana Wallet Adapter](https://github.com/solana-labs/wallet-adapter/) package.
 It is a set of modular TypeScript wallet adapters and components for easily integrating wallets in Solana applications.
 The package includes starter files, setup and usage instructions, and a live demo showcasing different ui frameworks.